pgonzalezesp/pgonzalezesp.github.io/research.md

 ## Areas of expertise
  * Coral Reef Ecology
- * Multiple stressors on marine Ecosystems
+ * Multiple stressors on marine ecosystems
  * Sustainability and management

 ## Programming languages used